Skip to main content

 For information about which policies to select, see About GitHub Roles.

-Users receive an email when they are added to the collab repository.
+Users receive an email when the Vendor Portal adds them to the collab repository.

 • If the GitHub username already exists in the collab repository

-When team members add a GitHub username to their vendor portal account, the vendor portal assigns them to a GitHub role in the collab repository that corresponds to their vendor portal policy.
-For example, users with the default Read Only policy in the vendor portal are assigned the Read GitHub role in the collab repository.
+The Vendor Portal assigns team members a GitHub role in the collab repository based on their Vendor Portal policy.
+For example, the Vendor Portal assigns users with the default Read Only policy the Read GitHub role in the collab repository.

-For team members assigned custom RBAC policies in the vendor portal, you can edit the custom policy to change their GitHub role in the collab repository.
-For more information, see About Changing the Default GitHub Role below.
+For team members assigned custom RBAC policies in the Vendor Portal, you can edit the custom policy to change their GitHub role in the collab repository.
+For more information, see About Changing the Default GitHub Role.

-The table below describes how each default and custom vendor portal policy corresponds to a role in the collab repository in GitHub.
+The following table describes how each default and custom Vendor Portal policy corresponds to a role in the collab repository in GitHub.
 For more information about each of the GitHub roles described in this table, see Permissions for each role in the GitHub documentation.

 Vendor Portal RoleGitHub collab RoleDescription